Sermons

 21 June 2019

 Have you ever woken up in the morning and thought – I just want to go back to sleep.
 Do I have to get up?
-As we move into the depths of winter it is very easy to feel that way.
-And as the nights get dark and cold if you’re on a committee it’s… Read more
+As we move into the… Read more

 Year C-Trinity Sunday-Persevering in suffering